MTASZTAKI/ApertusVR/README.md

 ## About
-ApertusVR has a loosly coupled structure in order to easily configure the engine capabilities and run these configuration instances on different machines.
+ApertusVR has a loosly coupled structure in order to easily configure the engine capabilities and run these configuration instances on different machines and connect them together via internet.

 ApertusVR creates multiuser scenes which means that all of the particpant shares the same things at the same time.